 On June 1, 2011, the Committee on Small Business met for a hearing titled, "Access to Capital: Can Small Businesses Access the Credit Necessary To Grow and Create Jobs?"
 The hearing provided a forum for lenders and business owners to discuss the current economic environment and how they are working together to support private sector job growth.
 Witnesses from the lending side discussed the demand for capital and current initiatives to encourage small business lending.
 Small business owners testified about the current economic environment and the capital that is required to expand and hire new workers.
 The value of the SBA lending programs, particularly the 7(a) guarantee program, was discussed in detail.
+The Committee, in a hearing with Secretary Geithner on June 22, 2011, examined programs operated by the Department of Treasury to increase capital access to small businesses.
+On October 26, 2011, the Committee examined in greater detail the SBA capital access programs (which use loan guarantees rather than direct loans to small businesses) and whether they were operating in a manner designed to enhance access to capital by small businesses while protecting the federal taxpayer from defaults on such loans.
+Finally, the Committee continued its oversight of the SBA Disaster Loan Program in a hearing on November 30, 2011 to ensure that it is prepared to assist small businesses in recovering from disasters.

 On June 2, 2011, the Committee secured a commitment from the Government Accountability Office (GAO) to review the SBA's Loan Management Accounting system.
+GAO has concluded its investigation and is awaiting the response from the SBA before finalizing its report to Congress.

 This system is designed to manage the SBA guaranteed loan portfolio, but is severely outdated.
 The Committee's views and estimates letter on the FY 2012 budget request, adopted by the Committee on March 15, 2011, outlines concerns with the Loan Management Accounting System used by the SBA and resources devoted to it.
+As already noted, elsewhere in this report, the Committee held a hearing to discuss the results of GAO's investigation on the inadequacies of the modernization process.